SMB FAQs for Azure NetApp Files

 pwdLastSet property on the computer account using the Attribute Editor in the Active Directory Users and Computers utility:

-Due to an interoperability issue with the April 2022 Monthly Windows Update, the policy that automatically updates the Active Directory machine account password for SMB volumes has been suspended until a fix is deployed.
+Due to an interoperability issue with the April 2022 Monthly Windows Update, the policy that automatically updates the Active Directory computer account password for SMB volumes has been suspended until a fix is deployed.